Stormbase/django-otp-webauthn/docs/contributing/style_guide.rst

 Code snippets
 ~~~~~~~~~~~~~

 Use the ``.. code-block::`` directive to display multi-line code snippets.
-Specify the file format or programming language after the directive to enable proper syntax highlighting.
+Specify the file format or programming language after the directive to turn on proper syntax highlighting.
 For example:

 .. code-block:: rst